h-mai/APIproject/README.md

 # Reboot Melbourne

-Reboot Melbourne is a website for locals to rediscover their local community.
+Reboot Melbourne is a website for users to rediscover their local community.

 ## Usage
 * The user enters their search criteria including; suburb, Km radius and checks boxes for the type of activity they seek.